ClementJu/gym_timer/README.md

 ### Timer is not running
 One tap on the time increases the counter by the amount of time defined in the settings (step).
 The time is bound by the interval defined in the settings (range).

 A long press on the time allows you to define the duration you want.
-If you leave the minutes or seconds empty, it is automatically replaced with "0".
+If you leave the minutes or seconds empty, their value is automatically replaced with "0".

 A double tap on the set counter undoes the last action and reverts the list to the previous one.
 You can then redo your last action if necessary.